 While the utility bed as being fabbed up by Adam, the other vets were installing the Total Chaos mid-travel suspension system, with Fox coil-overs and bypasses.
 Method Race Wheels dropped off a set of their Titanium colored street wheels and we wrapped them in Cooper Tires.
 Army vet Julio, of SRT Creations, picked up the stock headlights and had our logo etched on the projectors, then installed Diode Dynamics LED halo rings.
 A Gibson Exhaust was installed when we took the truck to Bird Family Tire to have them do the alignment, and Cali Tintz provided the truck with a ceramic tint.

 The interior was fitted with PRP Seats with the Warfighter Made embroidered on them and Temecula Young Guns installed the Kicker Q Series system, with one L7 10″ sub and a Sony head unit that integrates with Toyota’s systems.

-Once everything was back, final assembly began.
+Once everything was back, the Toyota Tacoma final assembly began.
 808DS racks were added to the Cargo Ease insert, to make for an easy way to lock down a dirt bike tight.
-WhipTech LED strips light up each utility compartment, and a Rugged Radios Pumper was employed as a helmet dryer.
+WhipTech LED strips to light up each utility compartment, and a Rugged Radios Pumper was employed as a helmet dryer.
 PRP gave the jump seat it’s treatment and their tool bags were loaded with Craftsman tools, plus a Craftsman portable compressor was hard mounted for quick air adjustments.
-Guardian Fall Protection tethers were added to provide a quick way to hold up the bike without stands, then separate fuel, water and first aid Rotopax, provide essential supplies.
+Guardian Fall Protection tethers were added to provide a quick way to hold up the bike without stands, then separate fuel, water, and first aid Rotopax, provide essential supplies.
 Lucas Oil replaced all the fluids and a Warfighter Made vehicle isn’t complete without an Odyssey Battery!